-- Question 1 Do you inform exporters and, where appropriate, applicants, requesting official export credit support about the legal consequences of the bribery in international business transactions under your national legal system including your national laws prohibiting such bribery?
-If yes: - (a) Please indicate the method(s) by which this is accomplished. - (b) Please provide the text used to describe the legal consequences of the bribery in international business transactions under your national legal system including your national laws prohibiting such bribery.
+- (a) Please indicate the method(s) by which this is accomplished. - (b) Please provide the text used to describe the legal consequences of the bribery in international business transactions under your national legal system including your national laws prohibiting such bribery.

-16. Article 1 (a) of the Recommendation requires Adherents to inform exporters and, where appropriate, applicants requesting official export credit support about the legal consequences of bribery in international business transactions under their national legal system, including their national laws prohibiting such bribery.
-In this context, http://www.oecd.org/tad/xcred/anti-bribery-survey.htm.
+15. Article 1 (a) of the Recommendation requires Adherents to inform exporters and, where appropriate, applicants requesting official export credit support about the legal consequences of bribery in international business transactions under their national legal system, including their national laws prohibiting such bribery.
+In this context:

-- 43 ECAs (37 ECG ECAs and the ECAs of Brazil and Russia) have reported that they "always" do so. - Estonia has reported that it only "sometimes" informs exporters and/or applicants about the legal consequences of bribery; however, at the same time, it also noted that relevant information is included in the text in its application forms and general conditions of cover: as a result, for the purpose of this Review, Estonia is counted as "always" informing exporters and/or applications about the legal consequences of bribery.

-• The remaining Adherent, Colombia, does not inform exporters and, where appropriate, applicants requesting official export credit support about the legal consequences of bribery.
-Colombia previously mentioned, however, in its initial response in 2014 (cf. answer to Question 22) that information on the legal consequences of bribery could be integrated into its application or other forms in the future.
+- 43 ECAs (37 ECG ECAs and the ECAs of Brazil and Russia) have reported that they "always" do so; - Estonia has reported that it only "sometimes" informs exporters and/or applicants about the legal consequences of bribery; however, at the same time, it also noted that relevant information is included in the text in its application forms and general conditions of cover: as a result, for the purpose of this Review, Estonia is counted as "always" informing exporters and/or applications about the legal consequences of bribery; and - The remaining Adherent, Colombia, does not inform exporters and, where appropriate, applicants requesting official export credit support about the legal consequences of bribery.
+Colombia has, however, previously mentioned, in its initial response in 2014 (cf. answer to Question 22) that information on the legal consequences of bribery could be integrated into its application or other forms in the future.

-17. With respect to how the first obligation in Article 1 (a) of the Recommendation is met, the Survey invites ECAs to indicate the method(s) by which they inform exporters and, where appropriate, applicants of the legal consequences of bribery.
-In this context, the first five set responses to Question 1 (a) in the Survey 5 are considered to be 'sure' methods of communications, as they involve text in project-specific documentation.
+16. With respect to how the first obligation in Article 1 (a) of the Recommendation is met, the Survey invites ECAs to indicate the method(s) by which they inform exporters and, where appropriate, applicants of the legal consequences of bribery.
+In this context, the first five set responses to Question 1 (a) in the Survey are considered to be 'sure' methods of communications, as they involve text in project specific documentation.
 Of these five options, the first three are considered to be the best methods of communication, as they relate to documentation provided at the earliest stage possible in the life of a potential officially supported export credit, i.e. during the application process rather than the underwriting process, when any problems might be quickly identified.

-18. The remaining two set responses to Question $1 (a)^6$ are not considered to be 'sure' methods of communication, as there is no guarantee that an exporter and/or applicant will refer to these on a transaction-by-transaction basis.
+17. The remaining two set responses to Question 1 (a) are not considered to be 'sure' methods of communication, as there is no guarantee that an exporter and/or applicant will refer to these on a transaction-by-transaction basis.

-19. Of the 44 ECAs that "always" inform exporters and/or applicants requesting official export credit support about the legal consequences of bribery:
+18. Of the 44 ECAs that "always" inform exporters and/or applicants requesting official export credit support about the legal consequences of bribery: